Daniel Harding

 Daniel John Harding (born 31 August 1975) is a British conductor.
-He is currently music director of the Orchestra dell'Accademia Nazionale di Santa Cecilia.
-He is also a licensed airplane pilot.
+He is music director of the Orchestra dell'Accademia Nazionale di Santa Cecilia and has been named music director of the Los Angeles Philharmonic beginning with the 2027–2028 season.
+He is also a part-time pilot for Air France.

-Biography
+Early life

 Harding was born in Oxford.
 He studied trumpet at Chetham's School of Music and was a member of the National Youth Orchestra at age 13.
-At age 17, Harding assembled a group of musicians to perform Pierrot Lunaire of Arnold Schoenberg, and sent a tape of the performance to Simon Rattle in Birmingham.
-After listening to this tape, Rattle hired Harding as his assistant at the City of Birmingham Symphony Orchestra for a year, from 1993 to 1994.
-Harding then attended the University of Cambridge, but after his first year at university, Claudio Abbado named him his assistant with the Berlin Philharmonic Orchestra.
+At age 17, Harding assembled a group of musicians to perform Arnold Schoenberg's Pierrot lunaire, and sent a tape of the performance to Simon Rattle in Birmingham.
+After listening to the tape, Rattle hired Harding as his assistant at the City of Birmingham Symphony Orchestra for a year, from 1993 to 1994.

+Career

+In 1994, Harding entered the University of Cambridge, but after his first year, Claudio Abbado named him his assistant with the Berlin Philharmonic Orchestra.
 Harding first conducted the Berlin Philharmonic at age 21.
-At the time of his first conducting appearance at The Proms in 1996, he was then the youngest-ever conductor to appear there.
+At the time of his first conducting appearance at The Proms in 1996, he was then the youngest conductor ever to appear there.
 Harding has stated that he has never had formal conducting lessons.
 He is a former Seiji Ozawa Fellow in conducting at Tanglewood Music Center.

-In 1997, Harding was the Music Director of the Ojai Music Festival alongside pianist Emanuel Ax.
+In 1997, Harding made his US conducting debut as music director of the Ojai Music Festival alongside pianist Emanuel Ax, leading the Los Angeles Philharmonic.
+Less than a year later, he made his regular season debut with the LA Philharmonic at the Dorothy Chandler Pavilion in February 1998.

 Harding has been music director of the Trondheim Symphony Orchestra (1997–2000), the Deutsche Kammerphilharmonie Bremen (1999–2003) and the Mahler Chamber Orchestra (2003–2008).
-Harding now has the title of conductor laureate with the Mahler Chamber Orchestra.
-He conducted the 2005 opening night at La Scala, Milan in Idomeneo, as a substitute after the resignation of Riccardo Muti earlier in 2005.
+He holds the title of conductor laureate with the Mahler Chamber Orchestra.
+He conducted Idomeneo for the 2005 opening night at La Scala, substituting for Riccardo Muti following his resignation.